 Meet one of the fastest-expanding civic movements in the history - Let's Do It!
 The movement was born in 2008 in a little country of Northern Europe – Estonia.
 50.000 people came together to get rid of 10.000 tons of illegal garbage from roadsides, forests and towns, cleaning the entire country in just 5 hours.

 The short video about the action inspired people in many different countries to do the same.
 Thus, the network of people, determined to organize massive cleanup actions to clean their home countries, started to grow.
-By today, more than 100 different inspired cleanup actions, engaging altogether about 10 million volunteers, have already taken place in different countries.
+By today, almost 200 different inspired cleanup actions, engaging altogether about 10 million volunteers, have already taken place in different countries.

 Let's Do It! is a civic led non-profit and non-political movement.
 Let's Do It!
 World is an accredited member at the United Nations Environment Programme (UNEP).

 In 2012, Let's Do It! movement, hand in hand with hundreds of volunteers, NGOs and many other groups and organisations, came together to initiate the most ambitious global volunteer action ever - World Cleanup 2012: a series of local, national and regional cleanup events taking place from 24th of March 2012 until 25th of September 2012.
 By now, we have reached 112 countries who are in the Let's Do It! network.